 Tailor Your Coverage

 You can tailor your coverage to fit your own specific operations needs.
 You have a choice of coverage levels ranging from 50 up to 85 percent.
 Numerous coverage plans are available for many crops, including MPCI yield guarantee protection and revenue products that provide yield loss and price protection.
-These multiple choices of products and coverage levels provide you the opportunity to obtain the coverage that fits your specific operation and risk management needs.
+These multiple choices of products and coverage levels provide you the opportunity to obtain coverage that fits your specific operation and risk management needs.

 Premiums are Affordable

 You are able to purchase crop insurance at more affordable prices because the government shares in the risk and administrative premium costs.
-This results in affordable protection, while also resulting in manageable cost for taxpayers.
+This results in affordable protection, while also resulting in manageable costs for taxpayers.